Jayden Schaper

-Jayden Schaper (born 14 March 2001) is a South African professional golfer who plays on the European Tour and Sunshine Tour.
-He was runner-up at the 2020 Alfred Dunhill Championship and became Sunshine Tour Rookie of the Year for 2020–21 and 2021–22.
+Jayden Trey Schaper (born 15 March 2001) is a South African professional golfer who plays on the European Tour, where he has won two tournaments.

+Schaper had a successful amateur career, including a win at the 2019 Junior Players Championship.
+He turned professional in 2020 and was Sunshine Tour Rookie of the Year for 2020–21 and 2021–22.
+He won his first professional tournament in 2025 at the Alfred Dunhill Championship, and his second at the AfrAsia Bank Mauritius Open the following week.

 Early life and amateur career

+Schaper was born on 15 March 2001, in Benoni, South Africa, to Yolande and Ryan Schaper.
+His father Ryan played football for the Jomo Cosmos F.C. during his youth and as of 2020 competed in cycling races such as Cape Epic.

+Schaper home course was Ebotse Golf Estate, and he was coached by his father.
+Beginning in 2016 he also received coaching from former Sunshine Tour player Grant Veenstra.

-Schaper is from Benoni, South Africa, a suburb of Johannesburg, and plays out of Ebotse Golf & Country Club.
-He had a successful amateur career and was the top ranked junior golfer in South Africa by age 15.
-In 2017, at the age of 16, he won both the South African Boys U17 Stroke Play Championship and the South African Boys U19 Championship, to become the first player to win the "grand slam" of junior titles in South Africa, having previously won the U13 and U15 championships.
+By age 15, Schaper became the top-ranked junior golfer in South Africa.
+In 2017, he won both the South African Boys U17 Stroke Play Championship and the South African Boys U19 Championship, to become the first player to win the "grand slam" of junior titles in South Africa, having previously won the U13 and U15 championships.

-In 2019, he won the All Africa Team Championship in Mauritius, and the Junior Players Championship at TPC Sawgrass in the United States, a stroke ahead of China's Bo Jin.
-He became the top ranked South African amateur in March 2019.
+In 2019, Schaper won the South African Stroke Play Championship.
+He shot a 63 in the second round, which was the course record at De Zalze Golf Club.
+Also that year, Schaper won the Junior Players Championship at TPC Sawgrass in the United States, and the All Africa Team Championship in Mauritius.
+He became the top-ranked South African amateur in March 2019.
+Schaper won the Bobby Locke Open in November 2019, which was his fourth win in his previous five starts.
+The win moved him to 85th in the World Amateur Golf Ranking.

 Schaper was on the SA National Team and represented his country at the 2017 Junior Golf World Cup in Japan, and played on the International Team in the 2017 and 2019 Junior Presidents Cup.

-In January 2020, Schaper tied for sixth at the South African Open in Johannesburg, the best amateur finish in the tournament since Ernie Els in 1989, after having sat just a shot off the lead ahead of round 3.
+In January 2020, Schaper tied for sixth at the South African Open, the best amateur finish in the tournament since Ernie Els in 1989.
+He subsequently moved to 38th in the World Amateur Golf Ranking.